Burnley Tunnel: 2007 fire

 On 23 March 2007, just before 10 am, a pile-up occurred in the tunnel involving three trucks and four cars.
 The crash resulted in an explosion and a subsequent fire which reached temperatures in excess of 1000 °C according to firefighters, and forced the evacuation of motorists from both the Burnley and nearby Domain tunnels.
 Three people died in the accident: Geoff Kennard, 51; Damian McDonald, an Australian cyclist who won a gold medal in the road team time trial at the 1994 Commonwealth Games in Victoria, Canada, and also represented Australia at the 1996 Summer Olympics; and Darren Hartley Sporn, a father of two daughters, who owned a plumbing business.
 Approximately 400 people were advised by the tunnel's safety system to abandon their cars, to leave their keys in the ignition, and to evacuate the tunnel after the collision.

 The accident occurred after a truck suffered a blown tyre and stopped in the left lane.
 Safety systems allegedly closed the left lane and a response vehicle was on its way to assist the broken-down truck.
-Two cars traveling in the left hand lane had come up behind the broken-down truck and were attempting to merge into the center lane.
+Two cars traveling in the left hand lane had come up behind the broken-down truck and were attempting to merge into the centre lane.
 Another truck travelling in the left lane above speed limit, came up behind them and also attempted to merge to the right, but it failed to either stop behind the stationary vehicles or merge successfully.
 It then collided with vehicles in both the left and middle lanes, resulting in a multi-vehicle pile up involving 4 cars and three trucks.
 It is believed an explosion resulted from the ignition of a ruptured fuel tank of a vehicle involved in the crash.
-Footage of the accident can be viewed in this link.